-Although I’m not a mountain biker, there are so many options for cyclists that I couldn’t leave it off the list.
+Although I’m not a mountain biker, there are so many Bend, Oregon activities for cyclists that I couldn’t leave it off the list.
 There are over 300 miles worth of bike trails and everything from easy to “not for the faint of heart” options.
 There are also a bunch of bike shops in town that offer tours if you’re like me and have never mountain biked before.

-Outdoor rock climbing is another activity that I’m not that familiar with, but that Bend is quite popular for as well.
-Great spots include bouldering at Smith Rock on the Deschutes River Trail, and the famous Smith Rock State Park that is only a short drive north of Bend, where you’ll find the photogenic Monkey Face climb.
+Outdoor rock climbing is another of the many outdoor Bend, Oregon attractions that I’m not that familiar with, but that Bend is quite popular for as well.
+Great spots include bouldering at Smith Rock on the Deschutes River Trail, and the famous Smith Rock State Park that is only a short drive north of Bend, where you’ll find one of the top things to do near Bend, Oregon, the photogenic Monkey Face climb.
 Again, as with mountain biking and most other outdoor activities, there are tour groups that are willing to take you out if you’re a beginner.

 Water Sports (SUP, Tubing, Whitewater Rafting)

-Grabbing an inner tube and floating down the river is a favorite American pastime and Bend is no different.
+Grabbing an inner tube, and enjoy tubbing in Bend, Oregon.
+Floating down the river is a favorite American pastime and Bend is no different.
 While I was walking along the Deschutes River, towards the Old Mill District, I saw so many families and groups of friends in inner tubes lazily floating down the river, drinking beer, and just having a jolly good time.
-It’s definitely on my list next time I visit Bend.
+It’s definitely on my list for my next weekend in Bend, Oregon.

 Whitewater rafting is a highly popular sport in Oregon in general, so it makes sense that Bend is known for this adrenaline pumping activity as well.
 Sun Country Tours and the Seventh Mountain River Company are two popular tour groups that offer whitewater rafting excursions from late spring until late fall.